 Should grocers sell liquor (spirits)?
-French grocery stores sell beer, wine and spirits, which is a logical place to purchase these products.
+French grocery stores sell beer, wine and spirits.
+Of course, that’s a logical place to purchase these products.
 Wine, beer and spirits are all foods.
 Both custom and food law in the Western World recognize them as foods.
-So it’s natural to sell them along with other foods, both in grocery stores and restaurants 1
+So it’s natural to sell them along with other foods, both in grocery stores and restaurants.1

-But temperance-oriented group deny that alcoholic beverages are foods.
+But temperance-oriented group deny that alcohol beverages foods.
 Indeed, they call them toxins.
 Thus, they can more easily restrict their sale.

 So French thinking on the subject is correct.
-Alcoholic beverages are culturally and legally foods.
-Therefore, they should be available in both grocery stores and restaurants.
+Alcohol is culturally and legally food.
+So they should be sold in both grocery stores and restaurants.

-- 1. The U.S. Federal Food, Drug and Cosmetic Act, ch.
+1. The Federal Food, Drug and Cosmetic Act, ch.
 II, Sec.
 201 (321) (f) defines food. “(1) articles used for food or drink, (2) chewing gum, and (3) articles used for components of any such article.”
 The EU Regulation (EC) No 178/2002 also defines food.
 It is “any substance or product… intended to be, or reasonably expected to be ingested by humans.”
 Thus “Food includes drink, chewing gum and any substance… intentionally incorporated into the food.”
-According to the U.K. Food Safety Act 1990 (c., food includes alcoholic beverages.
+According to the U.K. Food Safety Act 1990, alcohol is a food.

-- 2. For example, the Women’s Christian Temperance Union (WCTU) insisted that “Alcohol is not a food or drink.”
-However, the Committee of Fifty, a group of scientists, examined the best available scientific evidence.
-It concluded that alcohol is food.
-It is physiologically processed and treated by the body as food.
-(Billings, J., et al. Physiological Aspects of the Liquor Problem.
-Boston: Houghton Mifflin, 1903.
+2. For example, the Women’s Christian Temperance Union (WCTU) wrote no. “Alcohol is not a food or drink.”
+But the Committee of Fifty was a group of scientists.
+They analyzed the scientific evidence.
+They concluded that alcohol is food.
+It is processed by the body as food.
+(Billings, J., et al. Aspects of the Liquor Problem.
+Boston: Houghton, 1903.
 The WCTU also insisted that “Medical writers, without exception, class alcohol as a poison.”
-However, the scientists of the Committee of Fifty stated this was another false assertion.
+But the scientists of the Committee of Fifty wrote this was yet another false statement.